zeplin/connected-components-docs/docs/gettingStarted/QUICK_START.md

 _Using `initialize` command will fallback to `add-components` if you have an existing `.zeplin/components.json` and vice versa._

-### Using VS Code extension
+### Using VS Code Extension

-You can also use the [Zeplin Visual Studio Code extension](https://zpl.io/vscode-extension) to manage the `.zeplin/components.json` file.
+You can also use the [Zeplin Visual Studio Code Extension](https://zpl.io/vscode-extension) to manage the `.zeplin/components.json` file.
 It simplifies adding more and managing components in the configuration file.

 - Open the configuration file in VS Code and notice that there are links on top of the various fields:
 <img src="../../img/zeplinVSCodeExtension.png" alt="Zeplin VS Code Extension" width="800" />